AlexTsai1618/ansible-playbooks/README.md

 This branch is tailored for the disco releases of Ubuntu.

+The malware-analysis.yml is tailored for windows 10.

 ## Testing
 This has been tested on disco 19.04.
+And also tested on the Windows 10 machine.

 ### Dependencies
 Packages to be installed prior to running the playbooks.